BlazikeNFront/ProjectRAS--NPF/README.md

 Normal water level on any pump, temperature over critTemp - initialize second air pump,send SMS message about incorrect temperature;

 This autocontrol will work as long as 'autoControl' variable (in process controller ) is true.
-**Every remote action through Server or LAN connection sets autoControl to false**, but in can also be turn ON again remotly.
+**Every remote action through Server or LAN connection sets autoControl to false**, but in can also be remotly turn ON again .